 - Medicare Supplement Insurance (Medigap) policy

-- Check your Part A deductible if you expect to be admitted to the hospital.
+- Check your Part A if you expect to be admitted to the hospital.

 - Check your Part B deductible for a doctor's visit and other outpatient care.